Walter’s Flashlights (2023)

 Flashlights from the collection of the late Walter Melvin (1942-2022) hardwired to be plugged into the wall and turned on with a single switch.

 Walter Melvin was my girlfriend Maya’s grandmother’s boyfriend.
-They had a beautiful love story, though it is not mine to tell.
-They had a ski resort romance some 50 years ago and kept in touch occasionally over the ensuing decades while they were both in other marriages.
-Then during the pandemic, both of them now single in their late 70s, they decided to move across the country to be together.
+They had a beautiful love story.
+They had a short-lived romance at a ski resort some 50 years ago and kept in touch occasionally over the following decades while they were both in other marriages.
+Then during the pandemic–with both of them single in their late 70s–they decided to move across the country to be together.
 They bought a house in Michigan and moved in together.
 They got to spend two years together, before Walter passed away in October 2022.

 I met Walter once, over a long weekend in Cape Cod and found intriguing commonalities with him.
 He grew up in western Maine, near the small town where I lived and “studied abroad” in 2020.
 He even worked at the nearby paper mill I photographed and explored there when he was a teenager.
 He spent his life saving historic buildings from demolition, as the head of a successful restorative architecture firm in New York City.